22 zip codes·Updated June 2026

 33142$2,300/mo

-Get rental comps for any property in Miami
+Comps for any address in Miami

 Median Asking Rent by Bedroom